FIREARMS ARE NOT PERMITTED ON THE PREMISES

 (Question regarding citizenship): If you are a registered alien, check "NO" and enter your country of birth, country of citizenship, and alien registration or I-94 number; You must also submit documentation proving your registration.

-A VALID Pennsylvania Drivers License or Non-Drivers ID, along with two (2) acceptable forms of proof of residence, all names and addresses must match.
+A VALID Pennsylvania Driver’s License or Non-Drivers ID, along with two (1) acceptable form of proof of residence, all names and addresses must match.
 NO PO BOXES WILL BE ACCEPTED, (see below for examples).

-Applicants, who have had a NAME CHANGE, must submit legal documents to show the name change. (i.e., Marriage License, Court Orders)
+Applicants, who have had a NAME CHANGE, must attach a copy of legal documents to show the name change. (i.e., Marriage License, Court Orders)

-If you were previously a member of the Armed Forces, a copy of your discharge papers (DD-214) must accompany the application.
+If you were previously a member of the Armed Forces, a copy of your discharge papers (DD-214) must be attached to the application.

-Foreign born applicants who are presently American citizens must bring either their naturalization papers or a passport
+Foreign-born applicants who are presently American citizens must attach a copy of either their naturalization papers or a passport

-Registered aliens must have their current alien registration identification card, i.e., GREEN CARD.
+Registered aliens must attach a copy of their current alien registration identification card, i.e., GREEN CARD.